Installing Codacy Self-hosted¶

 Create an address record on your DNS provider mapping the hostname you used in the previous step to the IP address of your Ingress controller.

-If you are using MicroK8s you must map the hostname to the public IP address of the machine running MicroK8s.
+If you're using MicroK8s you must map the hostname to the public IP address of the machine running MicroK8s.

 Add Codacy's chart repository to your Helm client and install the Codacy chart using the file

-If you are using MicroK8s you must download and use the file
+If you're using MicroK8s you must download and use the file

 values-microk8s.yamltogether with the file